RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

 ### Version and Signature
 ^[Top](#top) ^^[Gen4](#g4top)

-Don`t forget to set up maximum read/write sectors direcly in config or  use command 6B
+Don`t forget configure maximum read/write blocks.
+It`s can be adjusted directly in config (see *Dump configuration*) or by command 6B:

 ```
 hf mf raw -s -c -t 1000 CF000000006BFB
 ```

+Note: 0xFB = 251

 Ultralight EV1 and NTAG Version info and Signature are stored respectively in blocks 250-251 and 242-249.